 SIS currently offers a one-of-a-kind dual undergraduate degree program with Ritsumeikan University in Japan.
 This program allows undergraduate students to earn two BA degrees from two universities in four years.
-AU students can choose to pursue a BA in International Studies or a BA in Language and Area Studies.
+AU students will receive a BA in International Studies.
 At Ritsumeikan, students study in the College of International Relations.
 With degrees granted in two countries, students participating in the dual degree programs gain the knowledge, skills, and practical experience to excel in careers in both countries.

 All programs operate out of the SIS Office of International Programs.
 For more information, contact firstname.lastname@example.org.

 Students register for regular AU courses (including General Education Requirements) during their first two years at AU.
 While studying at the partner institution in the third and fourth years, students register for AU/SIS exchange credit.

 Students pay AU tuition and fees.This allows them to apply their financial aid packages to their semester abroad.
 As dual degree programs are designed for the independent undergraduate student, additional program fees do not apply.

 Students pay limited fees to the partner institution.
 These fees can include welcome programs, state-mandated insurance, and activities fees.